mmtk/mmtk-ruby/README.md

  - Use separate mutators for every thread for cache locality benefits (and correctness in case the GVL is ever removed)
  - Implement allocation fast paths
  - Fix tests

+## Licensing

+This work is dual-licensed under the MIT and Apache licenses, to be compatible with the MMTk-Core project.
+See the license notices in the root of this repository for further details.